 - Pinpoint (tiny) pupils.

 - Becoming unresponsive and/or losing consciousness.

 We recommend not taking nitazenes at all.
 It’s concerning that this substance is often misrepresented as oxycodone.
 Fake oxycodone pills that have been illicitly manufactured often have unpredictable dosages, resulting in unintentional overdosing.
 Internationally, many pills have been shown to have varying doses even within the same batch.
 A lethal dose of nitazenes can be equivalent in size to a few grains of salt.

 This reinforces why drug checking is so important – if you are properly informed about the substance you have, you are better able to manage the risks.
 Drug checking is free, legal and completely confidential.
 Clinics are held regularly across the country to help reduce harm - check the schedule here.
-Please be aware that fentanyl test strips can't detect nitazenes.

 Avoid combining nitazenes with other substances, especially other depressant drugs including other opioids, alcohol, barbiturates, gabapentinoids, thienodiazepines, benzodiazepines, GHB/GBL and ketamine as these can increase the dangerous effects of opioids (for example, slowing or stopping breathing).